babas175/Trabalho-final-java-2022.2/README.md

 - Buscar Agendamento a partir do CPF
 - Remover paciente do sistema
 - Listar todos os agendamentos
--Buscar paciente a partir do CPF
+- Buscar paciente a partir do CPF

 Tecnologia utlizada :
 - Java